aimenux/IsNumericBenchDemo/README.md

 In this demo, i m using [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) library in order to benchmark various ways of checking if some small or large string is numeric.
 >
-> :one: `SmallNumericBench` : a bench for small number with size inferior or equal than 19 caracters (which is the long type max value)
+> :one: `SmallNumericBench` : a bench for small numbers (size inferior or equal than 19 caracters)
 >
-> :two: `LargeNumericBench` : a bench for large number with size superior or equal to 20 caracters
+> :two: `LargeNumericBench` : a bench for large numbers (size superior or equal to 20 caracters)
 >

 ```